The Belladonna Way

 -

-Plants are living organisms, and their health can be researched and treated like much like ours.
-From perennial stages of growth (they look dead in the winter!) to common disease and pest problems, the more you know, the better they grow.
-One of our favorite resources for clients is the University of Minnesota Garden Extension’s Diagnose A Plant feature.
-Simply click your plant type, species, and symptom to see what the issue could be!
+Plants are living organisms, and their health can be researched and treated much like our own.
+From the seasonal growth cycles of perennials (they may look dead in winter!) to common diseases and pest problems, the more you know, the better they grow.
+One of our favorite resources to share with clients is the University of Minnesota’s Diagnose A Plant tool.
+Simply select your plant type, species, and symptoms to see what the issue might be.

 -